prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 This means that the sender address, recipient address, and the amount sent is hidden from public view.

 Many would consider Zcash the future of anonymous transaction.
+Regular GPUs can be used to mine Zcash, such as the [GTX 1080](/crypto-mining/gtx-1080-review/)!

 NOTE: There will only ever be 21 million coins, so start mining NOW!